ABCD-Fraser/Automated_Gaze_Scoring/README.md

 ## Notes
 - The model weights have been provided and are located inside the `models/` directory.
 - The model weights have been provided by [Abdelrahman, Hempel, Khalifa, Al-Hamadi, 2023](https://ieeexplore.ieee.org/document/10372944) and can be found on the [L2CS-Net repo](https://github.com/Ahmednull/L2CS-Net).
-- The script defaults to using a CPU.
+- The script defaults to using the CPU.
 If you have a CUDA enabled GPU, this can be activated by setting the `GPU_index` variable in the `run_example_l2cs_pipeiline.py` to the GPU device id.

 ## License
 This project is open-source under the MIT License.